jose-villegas/website-hugo/content/post/deferred_voxel_shading.md

 ### 1.2.
 Dynamic Voxelization

 For dynamic updates, the conservative voxelization of static and dynamic geometry are separated.
 While static voxelization happens only once, dynamic voxelization happens per frame or when needed.
 The voxelization for both types of geometry rely on the same process, hence a way to indicate which voxels are static is needed.
-In my approach I use a single value 3D texture to identify voxels as static, this texture will be called *flag volume*.
+In our approach I use a single value 3D texture to identify voxels as static, this texture will be called *flag volume*.

 During static voxelization, after a voxel is generated a value is written to the *flag volume* indicating this position as static.
 In contrast, during the dynamic voxelization, before generating a voxel, a value is read from the *flag volume* at the writing position of the voxel, if the value indicates this position is marked as static then writing is discarded, leaving the static voxels untouched.